botpress/documentation-v12/docs/admin/admin-intro.md

 ## Monitoring

-The **Monitoring** page is where you find a simple but intuitive analytics dashboard.
+The **Monitoring** page allows you to find a simple but intuitive analytics dashboard.

 ## Alerting

-The **Alerting** page holds a service triggers an alarm when your configured thresholds exceed.
+The **Alerting** page gives you a service that triggers an alarm when your configured thresholds exceed.

 ## Latest Releases